TOEIC® Program Releases 2013 TOEIC® Listening and Reading Worldwide Data

-Hunt further explains that because the TOEIC Background Questionnaire is in-depth and the testing process is standardized, test takers of any background and location can be compared fairly by score users.
-As the most widely taken and used workforce English language assessment, organizations can build a more diverse and qualified workforce by using TOEIC scores and survey information to make informed decisions around placing, developing and promoting employees from and within any country or region.
-In addition, the growing acceptance of the TOEIC tests means that test takers can use their test scores for career advancement at a wider range of organizations around the world.
+Relying on this data and TOEIC scores, organizations can build a more diverse and qualified labor pool to make informed decisions around placing, developing and promoting employees from and within any country or region.
+Additionally, the growing acceptance of the TOEIC tests around the world means test takers can advance their careers at a wider range of organizations.

 Report highlights include:

 - Description of TOEIC L&R test-takers in 2013

 - Average TOEIC scores across native countries, industries, etc.

 TOEIC assessments are fair, reliable and valid measures of a test-taker’s ability to use English in the workplace.
 Used by nearly 14,000 organizations in 150 countries, the TOEIC tests are the international standard for assessing an individual’s English-language proficiency level and measuring how well potential employees can apply their English-language skills in a work environment.